nobu-h-o/Java-CP/README.md

-Hi this the code template I use when solving competitive programming problems
+<h1>Hi, this the code template I use when solving competitive programming problems</h1>

-0. FastScanner and PrintWriter
 I use FS and PW for input and output as Scanner and System.out are both pretty slow.

-With that being said, here are some of the macro code shortcuts that I use.
+That said, here are some of the macro code shortcuts I use.

-Library code snippets
+<h2>Library code snippets</h2>

-1. Faster sort algs
+1. Faster Sort

 2. Swap algs